 - A small sample (biopsy) of the liver may be taken to look at under the microscope.
 This can show the excess copper in the liver and the extent of any scarring of the liver (cirrhosis).
 See separate leaflet called Liver Biopsy for more details.

-- Your specialist may also request other tests - for example, an MRI scan of your brain and your kidneys.
+- Your specialist may also request other tests - for example, a magnetic resonance imaging (MRI) scan of your brain and your kidneys.

 If Wilson's disease is confirmed then your brothers and sisters should be checked to see if they have the condition.
 Brothers and sisters of a person with Wilson's disease have a 1 in 4 chance of also having the condition.